 - A one page summary of the Universal Basic Income and a way of financing it - UBI Summary.doc

-- A 5 page analysis of our Income Tax system and how to remove the bias against the poor - Why are the Poor poor.docx
+- A 6 page analysis of our Income Tax system and how to pay for a UBI.

 - A somewhat dated spreadsheet for trying different rates for UBI and tax then seeing the results for people with different incomes and assets.

 - A starter for discussion of the problems of transition from our present system - UBI transition.doc